 The company had sought to drill and test for shale gas at land off Dinnington Road.

 The inquiry inspector, Katie Peerless, had recommended the appeal be allowed.
-But Mr Gove disagreed and refused planning permission.
+But Mr Andrew disagreed and refused planning permission.

 The decision appears to have centred on the impact of a 3m high acoustic barrier, announced by Ineos just before the start of the inquiry.

-Mr Gove said the barrier would make acceptable the level of noise from the site and access road.
+Mr Andrew said the barrier would make acceptable the level of noise from the site and access road.

 But he said the barrier was inappropriate development in the green belt and did not comply with the local development plan.